Teacher Salaries: How Much You Really Make

 Utah School Districts officially contract their teachers for 185 days (some give or take a few).
 Most jobs outside of the field of education require around 235 work days per year (after subtracting weekends, holidays, and vacation days).
 Given this knowledge, let's do the math.

-With Canyon and Murray district's new raise to $50K, they've already outrun the average SLC first-year accountant, but engineers seem to be a lot further ahead in the green game.
+Most people only consider yearly salary when deciding on a major.
+In the following graphics, we've included entry-level mechanical engineers and accountants, just to give some examples.
+With several schools districts' new raise to over $55K, they've already outrun the average SLC first-year accountant, but engineers seem to be a lot further ahead in the green game.
 But when we take days worked per year into consideration, some surprising differences are evident:

-This post was updated on May 19, 2020.
+This post was updated on December 14, 2020.